ssvb/ssvb.github.com/_posts/2013-02-01-new-xf86-video-sunxifb-ddx-driver.md

 I wish this was the case, but in fact it is basically just the functionality entirely provided by the original xf86-video-fbdev code, which was used as the base for xf86-video-sunxifb.
-It merely tries not to get in the way and just lets ARM NEON code from [pixman](http://www.pixman.org/) run without too much extra overhead.
+It merely tries not to get in the way and just lets ARM NEON software rendering code from [pixman](http://www.pixman.org/) run without too much extra overhead.

-So then what is wrong with the xf86-video-mali?
-It suffers from the same problem as many other X11 drivers for ARM hardware.
+So what is wrong with the xf86-video-mali?
+Appears that it suffers from the same problem as many other X11 drivers for ARM hardware.
 DRI2 extension (the thing which is used for the integration of GLES acceleration) needs some hardware-specific buffers allocation